Information for prospective students from Pakistan

 SOAS staff travel regularly overseas to meet with student who are interested in studying at SOAS.
-More information can be found on our overseas visits page.
+More information can be found in our listings for events in your country.

 Applicants offering either ‘A’ levels or the IB Diploma will be considered in the same way as UK applicants.
-Please refer to the undergraduate admissions page for the minimum grades required for each subject.
+Please refer to the undergraduate entry requirements for the minimum grades required for each subject.

 Applications from students who have already completed a BA or BComm from a university in Pakistan will also be welcome; they should have gained at least a Division I (60% or above).

 See how to apply at SOAS, more information on the subject is available on the Universities and Colleges Admissions Service (UCAS) website.

 Four Year Bachelor Degree from the following institutions with a minimum First Division or CGPA 3.0 or 60%